PT-ankle

 Bowling Green State University’s Doctor of Physical Therapy (DPT) program is Ohio’s first and only public, accelerated, hybrid (online and in-person) DPT program.

-In this blended learning program, you’ll earn your Doctor of Physical Therapy degree in two years.
+In this blended learning program, you’ll earn your Doctor of Physical Therapy degree in seven semesters.
 After passing the NPTE licensure exam, you will emerge as a clinician with a strong foundation in clinical reasoning and evidence-based practice and be a valuable contributor to the interprofessional health care team.

 The mission of BGSU’s DPT program is to develop Doctors of Physical Therapy who create positive change in the lives of their patients and communities.
 We achieve this by teaching competence, innovation, application, research, inclusion and collaboration.

-Our faculty, all renowned members of the physical therapy profession with a commitment to the education of the next generation of physical therapy professionals, have passionately and ardently created a two-year intensive curriculum designed to challenge and empower BGSU DPT students.
+Our faculty, all renowned members of the physical therapy profession with a commitment to the education of the next generation of physical therapy professionals, have passionately and ardently created an intensive curriculum designed to challenge and empower BGSU DPT students.

 Our Delivery Model: Accelerated + Hybrid